2017 July 14 to 19

 Easter Island is a volcanic island of some 67 square miles.
 It consists mainly of three extinct volcanoes: each at one of the points of this triangular island.
 Terevaka, the highest at an altitude of 507 meters, forms the bulk of the island with Poike and Rano Kau at the eastern and southern headlands.
 Along the miles of coastline are the ahus or platforms which host the great moai statues with their arresting presence and brooding faces.
 We will explore the island and its culture, then relax and respect the tradition of island time.

-For visitors coming in February, enjoy Tapati, the huge cultural festival taking place on the island, with contests, costumes, and feats of strength and agility by the young men of the community.
+For visitors coming in winter 2018, enjoy Tapati, the huge cultural festival taking place on the island, with contests, costumes, and feats of strength and agility by the young men of the community.